 At Ethelbert Road, the intention of our MFL curriculum is to develop an interest in and thirst for learning other languages.
 We aim to introduce the learning of the Spanish language and the understanding of its culture in enjoyable and stimulating ways that is accessible for all.
-We hope to embed the essential skills of listening, reading, speaking and writing.
-We aim to build the children’s ‘culture capital’ so that they are aware of similarities and differences between cultures.
-In short, we hope to lay the foundations for future language learning.
+We embed the essential skills of listening, reading, speaking, grammar in an age appropriate way and endeavour to develop children's curiosity as language learners, learning new ways of thinking whilst experiencing authentic texts and materials to enable them to develop their understanding of the hispanic world.
+We aim to build the children’s ‘culture capital’ so that they are aware of similarities and differences between cultures, are open to learning all about new cultures and develop a desire to be able communicate in a variety of languages.
+In short, we hope to lay the foundations for future language learning for all.

 At Ethelbert Road the MFL curriculum has been designed to progressively develop skills in Spanish as children move through the school - from Reception to Year 6.
 Our bespoke Spanish curriculum is cross-curricular where possible, linking with children's topic learning in other class subjects.
 It ensures that all pupils have the opportunity to develop key language learning skills (as set out by the national curriculum).
 The principal objective is that all children progressively develop their confidence in language skills and gain a love of language learning in a way that is fun, engaging and age-appropriate, whilst recognising and embracing diversity and multiculturalism.

 Key Stage 1 pupils will:

 - develop basic language learning skills through listening and actively participating in songs, rhymes, stories and games.

 - understand and respond to spoken and written language.